-The person with lead responsibility for safeguarding within the organisation is: Juliette Garmston, Head of School
+The person with lead responsibility for safeguarding within the organisation is: Paula Townsend, Assistant Headteacher

-Deputies included: Amy Carter, Sophie Rose
+Deputies included: Sophie Rose and Amy Carter

-Other member of the Safeguarding Team: Rebecca Platten (Assistant Head) and Sophie Carr (Assistant Head)
+Other member of the Safeguarding Team: Lisa Traynor (Executive headteacher), Lorraine Tomlinson (Head of School) and Andy Kitchin (SBM - Single Central Record Lead)

-The lead for safeguarding has completed additional training to fulfil this role:
+The lead for safeguarding will complete the following additional training to fulfil this role in the summer term of 2019.

-- Safeguarding Children A Shared Responsibility Awareness, Recognition & Responses - September 2018 - Safeguarding Thresholds Training -July/October 2018 - Child Protection Co-ordinators Training -October 2018
+- Safeguarding Children A Shared Responsibility Awareness, Recognition & Responses - Safeguarding Thresholds Training

+Child Protection Co-ordinators Training

 All staff and volunteers should be made aware of this policy, and be able to demonstrate an understanding of their responsibilities for safeguarding and promoting the welfare of children, including how to respond to any child protection concerns and how to make a referral to local authority children's social care or the police if necessary.
 The child protection policy is part of the induction pack for all new staff and volunteers.
 All staff are expected to read and sign the most current Child Protection policy (this is annually).
-All staff have attended the Level 1 safeguarding children - A shared responsibility Awareness, Recognition and Response training led by the Hull safeguarding board or equivalent Level 1.

-It is expected that all staff complete the full 1 day training every 6 years and complete $\frac{1}{2}$ day training every 3 years.
-The refresher training may be delivered by the Hull Safeguarding Board or online training by Virtual College.
+All staff have attended the Level 1 safeguarding children - A shared responsibility-Awareness, Recognition and Response training led by the Hull safeguarding board or equivalent Level 1.
+It is expected that all staff complete the full 1 day training every 6 years and complete 1⁄2 day training every 3 years.
+The refresher training may be delivered by the Hull Safeguarding Board or online training by virtual college.